 Giving discounts on block bookings

-Some Virtual Assistants offer a discount if the client books a certain amount of hours, but this isn’t common practice in other freelance industries.
+Some Virtual Assistants offer a discount if the client books a certain number of hours, but this isn’t common practice in other freelance industries.

-Virtual Assistants usually come from an admin background which means they’re often huge people pleasers and exceptionally compliant.
-They bend over backwards to facilitate other people’s needs and if someone wants something, they will usually try to organise it.
+Virtual Assistants usually come from an admin background, which means they’re often huge people pleasers and exceptionally compliant.
+They bend over backwards to facilitate other people’s needs, and if someone wants something, they usually try to organise it.

 The problem is, they usually forget to charge for it!